rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Should protestants destroy nativity scenes?

 We ought never condone the destruction of images.
 It is reprehensible behavior.
-Venerating icons is like venerating scripture.
+Venerating icons is the same as venerating scripture.
 That is, we ought to treat scripture as divinely revealed truth.
 Both icons and scripture are symbols pointing us to God, helping and guiding us towards Christ Jesus.

 Worshipping icons would of course be wrong.
 It would be idolatry and should be condemned as heretical.
 Likewise, conflating icons with idol worship should also be condemned.
 Iconoclasms should be condemned as heretical.

 Imagine someone burning Bibles because they thought people were worshipping Bibles instead of God.
-If you can understand that you're not worshipping a Bible then you can understand that icon veneration is not idol worship.
+If you can understand that you're not worshipping a Bible while venerating the words of the gospel, then you can understand that icon veneration is not idol worship.